kolodziejgrzegorz/calculator/README.md

 # calculator
-> Calculator in Java with Spring Boot and Thymeleaf
+> Calculator in Java Spring with Spring Boot and Thymeleaf

 ## General info
 This simple application allow to execute basic mathematical operations.
-It was created to pactise Thymeleaf and Spring Boot.
+It was created to practise Thymeleaf and Spring Boot.

 ## Technologies
 * Maven